Need help? We're here!

 When it comes to human co-pilots, 80% of baby boomers said they should be paid the same or more than truck drivers make today—the highest percentage of any age group.
 Overall, older Americans show a clear preference for keeping human beings in truck cabs and a high level of concern about autonomous vehicles.

 Self-driving trucks may not have landed on your roads yet, but that doesn't mean you'll be unprepared when they do.
+Truck accident statistics show only a small percentage of crashes are due to trucks, but it's important to be vigilant.
 Safe driving is safe driving, whether you're sharing the highway with an autonomous semi or not.
 Protect yourself and others by following these tips:

 Our survey shows that autonomous truck manufacturers have work to do when it comes to public opinion.
 Many Americans remain unconvinced that self-driving trucks will be safe to share the road with, and they have concerns about faulty technology, accident liability, and the potential loss of jobs for truckers.